 We recognise it is our duty to promote their welfare and well-being, to protect them from harm and to respond swiftly and appropriately to concerns when they arise.

-We are committed to working with The Football League and the Football Association to provide a safe environment where children and adults at risk feel safe, valued and respected.
+We are committed to working with the English Football League, Premier League and Football Association and all other partner agencies to ensure we provide an environment where children and adults at risk feel safe, valued and respected.

 The Trust believes that all activities should be safe and welcoming and we work hard to ensure that safeguarding arrangements are of the highest standards.

 The Football Association is English football’s governing body.
 Visit their website to learn more about safeguarding in football www.thefa.com/football-rules-governance/safeguarding.
 Concerns or referrals about recent and non-recent abuse should be made directly to The FA’s Safeguarding Team by emailing email@example.com.